Riffa: East Riffa

-East Riffa has many attractions; one such attraction is Riffa Fort, which is also known as Sheikh Salman Bin Ahmad Al Fateh Fort.
+East Riffa has many attractions; one such attraction is the Bahrain National Stadium, along with a thriving restaurant scene.
+The city is also home to stores such as East Riffa Market and Carrefour Market, along with providing entertainment services such as Iron Man Gym and Gaga Zumba Hop.
+The city is also home to the Al Rayan Medical Complex Hospital.
 The city has several shopping malls and two main shopping streets; Riffa Market (سوق الرفاع, Souk ar-Rifa) and Bukuwara Street Market.
 The former is larger, while the latter is more organised and modernised.
 Playing golf in the Royal Golf Club is considered one of the top activities to do in the area.

+Even though East Riffa has predominantly been an urban working class area, in recent times more people are relocating here due to East Riffa being one of the most affordable places to live in Bahrain, especially due to the government housing projects.
+The government built council houses in East Riffa and also built more council houses in neighboring towns like Isa Town, Hamad Town and Zayed Town.
+East Riffa is also becoming more popular with locals and expats due to the number of new developments and projects being launched, expanding its real estate market.
 A new development, created by Arcapita, called Riffa Views, is a large residential and commercial center.
 The project includes artificial lakes, an international school, commercial districts, supermarkets, and will have access to the recently opened Royal Women's University.
 Enma Mall and Lulu Hypermarket Mall are new additions to the rapidly increasing commercial centers in East Riffa.